 - Identify sites suitable for providing new homes in the Borough, in accordance with the policies and provisions of the Local Plan Part 1.
-Some sites will be developed exclusively for housing, whilst others will bring forward new homes as part of mixed use schemes. - Designate strategic and locally important employment sites to rebalance Hillingdon's economy, in accordance with up to date evidence base studies. - Identify sites to deliver new schools. - Safeguard sites as Green Belt, Metropolitan Open Land and Green Chains and identify appropriate areas for release. - Safeguard sites of importance for nature conservation - Identify plans for key transport interchanges. - Safeguard important mineral reserves in the Borough.
+Some sites will be developed exclusively for housing, whilst others will bring forward new homes as part of mixed use schemes. - Designate strategic and locally important employment sites to rebalance Hillingdon's economy, in accordance with up to date evidence base studies. - Identify sites to deliver new schools.

+- Safeguard sites as Green Belt, Metropolitan Open Land and Green Chains and identify appropriate areas for release. - Safeguard sites of importance for nature conservation - Identify plans for key transport interchanges. - Safeguard important mineral reserves in the Borough.

-The Draft Proposed Site Allocations and Designations document refers to some 109 sites.
-It identifies 31 sites for housing development, which could provide up to 6,000 new dwellings over the Plan period.
+The Revised Proposed Submission Version of the Site Allocations and Designations identifies 41 sites for housing development, which could provide over 6,000 new dwellings over the Plan period.
 With respect to employment land, the document refers to 4 Strategic Industrial locations and 7 Locally Significant Employment sites.
-There are 3 sites identified for new schools.
-The document also includes 19 sites where there are proposals relating to Green Belt, Metropolitan Open Land or Green Chains and 31 proposals relating to existing or new nature conservation sites.
+There is 1 site identified for a new school.
+The document also includes sites where there are proposals relating to Green Belt, Metropolitan Open Land or Green Chains and proposals relating to existing or new nature conservation sites.
 In addition, there are 5 sites with proposals for transport interchanges and 3 sites for mineral safeguarding.

-Development Management Policies DPD
+Development Management Policies